viet34tqc/notebook/interview.md

 <https://catchjs.com/Docs/AsyncAwait>

-`reject(new Error())` just a function call, so it doesn't break the execution flow like `throw` does. his means you can write code that both rejects and resolves, like this:
+`reject(new Error())` just a function call, so it doesn't break the execution flow like `throw` does.
+This means you can write code that both rejects and resolves, like this:

 ```js
 // Reject is call first because it lies above `resolve`